 Ratings: Claudia 2.5 DNF, Gail DNF, Janet 3.5, Judith 3, Kim 1.5, Lynda 3.5, Margie 2, Nicola 3, Pauline 2 and Viv 3.

-Next month we will meet on the 14/8 at 6:30PM at Preece House, 50 Nerang St Bischof Pioneer Park, Nerang (next to 54 Nerang St. shops) to continue with this years’ list of Australian books.
-The book to be discussed will be The Commandant by Jessica Anderson.
+Next month we will meet on the 10/12 at 6:30PM at Preece House, 50 Nerang St Bischof Pioneer Park, Nerang (next to 54 Nerang St. shops) for a general discussion about reading and reading habits.

 Hope to see you all there and happy reading!

 We are a group that gets together once a month to discuss good books.
 Each of us gets to choose a book on a rotational basis, preferably one outside our personal comfort zone – we try to keep the trash to ourselves.
 After the discussion, we comment on other books we read that month.
 Most of the time we remain friends after the meeting.